- Publication date

 On the 2 February 2018, Ofgem extended this price protection to a further one million vulnerable customers receiving the Warm Home Discount.
 Please see below for further information for suppliers.

 Under SLC 28A, suppliers must provide us with a report no more than five working days after the start of each Charge Restriction Period which demonstrates the compliance of each prepayment tariff that they offer.
-The required content of the report is specified in standard licence condition 28A.29; we have published the latest version of the reporting template that suppliers are asked to use to submit this information below (last updated in July 2017).
+The required content of the report is specified in standard licence condition 28A.29; we have published the latest version of the reporting template that suppliers are asked to use to submit this information below (last updated September 2018).

 In addition, we have published a short document addressing some of the queries we have received regarding the cap since the initial levels of the benchmark maximum charges were published on our website (last updated August 2018).
 This document includes worked examples showing how a supplier can ensure that their prepayment tariffs are compliant with the cap.